siemens/ix-icons/.changeset/late-numbers-guess.md

   - user-management-settings-filled
   - user-management-settings

-- fix ending of thermometer-filled not rounded
+- Fix ending of thermometer-filled not rounded